 There are three main guidelines on how to run in the cold:

-- Make yourself noticeable – when in the dark, reflective gear or bright-colored clothing items allow car drivers see you.
-You could also use a small flash lighter.
+- Make yourself noticeable – when in the dark, reflective gear or bright-colored clothing items allow car drivers to see you.
+You could also use a small flashlight.

-- Take it easy – decrease the chances of pulling a muscle when it’s frigid.
-Don’t expect to maintain the same pace as you do during warm
+- Take it easy – decrease the chances of pulling a muscle when it’s freezing.
+Don’t expect to maintain the same pace as you do during warmer weather.

 - Keep your goals achievable – don’t attempt a breakthrough training.
 You can gradually increase the mileage each time.
-In this way, you won’t put vast stress on your body.
+In this way, you won’t put intense stress on your body.

-Now, let’s talk about essentials – what to wear when running in the cold.
+Now, let’s talk about the essentials – what to wear when running in the cold.

 - Layers – it’s tempting to put on as many clothing items as possible.
 BUT, your body temperature increases while running.
-So, dress for the weather that is about 15 degrees Wear breathable and lightweight layers.
-Top layer should be waterproof and windproof.
+So, dress for the weather, around 15 degrees.
+Wear breathable and lightweight layers.
+The top layer should be waterproof and windproof.

 - Proper shoes – fear of slipping on snow or ice negatively impacts your performance because you can’t land the feet properly.
 Plus, you can get injured.
-Adding Yak Tracks or Nano spikes onto your shoes is a good idea.
-Screw kits are also available at the sport apparel stores.
+Adding Yak Tracks or Nanospikes onto your shoes is a good idea.
+Screw kits are also available at sport apparel stores.
 The screws go into your shoes to help traction.

 - Socks – wool is the best choice.
 It pulls the sweat away from your feet while keeping them warm.

-- Leggings – better if worn underneath loose pants that protect you from the wind while leggings are holding the heat.
+- Leggings – better if worn underneath loose pants that protect you from the wind while your leggings hold in the heat.

 - Hat – we lose a lot of heat from our head.

-- Gloves – keeping your extremities warm is the key for a good performance.
+- Gloves – keeping your extremities warm is the key to good performance.

 - Winter face mask – the dry, chilly air can cause bronchial spasms which restricts air from filling the lungs.
 Avoid the chances of burning your respiratory organs – the mask humidifies and warms up the air.